Frequently Asked Questions (Undergraduate Programs)

 If you are in the College, NHS, or SFS, you can declare a minor in computer science by talking to your advising dean.
 If you are in the MSB, you must fill out the MSB’s minor declaration form.

-The math electives you take depend largely on your interests.
+The corollary math electives you take depend largely on your interests.
 It is common for students majoring in computer science to take some combination of courses on calculus, linear algebra, probability, and statistics, but depending on your interests other courses may be relevant.
 Probability and statistics are important for a wide variety of areas of computer science, such as algorithms, artificial intelligence, data science, machine learning, and security.
 Topics from linear algebra are important for computer graphics, machine learning, and data science.
 Topics from calculus, especially multivariate calculus, come up in machine learning and neural networks.
-We mentioned the importance of probability and statistics for the study of algorithms, but depending on your interests, courses in graph theory or combinatorics might also be relevant.
-As you progress through the curriculum and your interests in computer science develop, we recommend that you consult with your departmental advisor when selecting math electives.
+We mentioned the importance of probability and statistics for the study of algorithms, but depending on your interests, courses on graph theory or combinatorics might also be relevant.
+Courses on hardware, algorithms, and artificial intelligence include topics from symbolic logic.
+As you progress through the curriculum and as your interests in computer science develop, we recommend that you consult with your departmental advisor when selecting math electives.

 How do I obtain permission to take CS courses outside the department?